-Roedean School (SA) and Old Mutual have initiated a 1st team tournament comprising the top 10 girls’ water polo schools in Gauteng.
+Roedean School (SA) and Old Mutual initiated a 1st team tournament comprising the top 10 girls’ water polo schools in Gauteng.
 This initiative involves disadvantaged communities and aims to create water-safe learners.
 Each school that participates in the tournament pairs with a disadvantaged school and implements Learn to Swim programmes.
-The St Mary’s 1st team were the 2014 and 2015 winners of this tournament and donated their winning funds to a development swimming programme at Waverley Girls’ High School.
+The St Mary’s 1st team have had great success over the past four years and have donated their winning funds to a development swimming programme at Waverley Girls’ High School and HA Jack Primary.

 South African representatives 2018